vladthegreen/community/demo-apps/upload-content-into-new-canvas-grid-display/README.md

 ## What are we doing here?

 This demo app will create a new Canvas and will upload assets (Images, Videos or Documents) into this new Canvas.
-The heigh and width of the canvas is calculated automatically depending on the number of assets to upload.
+The height and width of the canvas is calculated automatically depending on the number of assets to upload.
 You need to provide a set of initial coordinates where to locate the canvas.
-Once the width and height of the canvas containing all the asset to upload is calculated, the demo app verifies if the is available empty space for the canvas on the specified coordinates.
-If not, it looks for a available space moving to the right of the proposed initial coordinates (this direction can be changed in the app).
+Once the width and height of the canvas containing all the assets to upload is calculated, the demo app verifies if there is available empty space for the canvas on the specified coordinates.
+If not, it looks for an available space moving to the right of the proposed initial coordinates (this direction can be changed in the app).

 ## This demo app is implemented using GraphQL APIs